RafaelGSS/blog/priv/posts/performance-methodologies.md

 ![Known Unknowns](/images/performance-analysis/diagram-known-unknowns.png)

-> _This section is a reference to [System Performance](https://www.goodreads.com/book/show/18058001-systems-performance) book by Brendan Gregg._
+> _This section is a reference to the book [System Performance](https://www.goodreads.com/book/show/18058001-systems-performance) by the author Brendan Gregg._

 In performance analysis we can split information into three types:
 Know-Knows: These are things you know, for instance, you know that you should be checking CPU utilization **and** you know that the value is 10% on average.